 Be nice.
 Or else.

-Front End Developer Joined over 1 year ago
+Front End Developer Joined almost 2 years ago

 I had to crack open Dev tools just to make sure it was intentional lol.
 Pretty fun idea.

 The best way to get anyone to check out the content you want is to put it in a fake folder called "DO NOT DEPLOY".